vuestorefront/vue-storefront/packages/checkout-com/README.md

 3. `setBillingDetails` to save billing address.
 So you will be able to fetch `availableMethods` which base on your billing address (server-side)
 4. Run `loadAvailableMethods` - it will return `interface { id, apms: Array<any> }` and set `apms` inside `availableMethods`
 5. Execute `initForm`.
 It mounts different payment handlers depends on arguments (check details below).
 If you are calling it after load component - **use `onMounted` to make sure DOM Element where it will be mounted already exists**.
+Card's Frames will be mounted in DOM element with class `card-frame`.

 ```ts
 interface PaymentMethods {